-Characterizing NOM (natural organic matter)
+Characterizing NOM

-To assess the molecular character of NOM, samples were analyzed by UV-Vis spectroscopy (ultraviolet-visible light) using a spectro::lyser (s::can, Vienna, Austria).
+To assess the molecular character of NOM, samples were analyzed by UV-Vis spectroscopy in a laboratory setting (ultraviolet-visible light) using a spectro::lyser (s::can, Vienna, Austria).
 The spectro::lyser is a self-contained spectrophotometer and data-logger (with external power source) that measures turbidity and UV-Vis absorbance (i.e. light attenuation) across the wavelength range of 200 nm to 750 nm (recorded at 2.5 nm intervals).
-While the spectro::lyser is a field-deployable instrument, it was used in a laboratory setting for these analyses.

 Sample analysis